chrisvanfossen/chrisvanfossen.github.com/_posts/2013/2013-07-29-mysql-and-redis-command-equivalents.md

 title:  MySQL and Redis Command Equivalents
 ---

-[Score another one for HitTail](/2013/06/10/hittail-review/) as this particular post topic was their suggestion.
-MySQL (PostgreSQL, SQL Server, SQLite or any other RDBMS I didn’t list) and Redis are completely different beasts in regard to syntax and especially schema design.
+[Score another one for HitTail](/2013/06/10/hittail-review/) as this particular topic was their suggestion.
+MySQL (PostgreSQL, SQL Server, SQLite or any other RDBMS I didn’t list) and Redis are completely different beasts in regard to syntax and especially schema design (or lack there of).
 The following are just some common SQL statements and how you could accomplish the same with Redis (or vice versa).
-For these examples I’m going to work with a table called users in our database and a hash as well as some keys in our Redis equivalent.
+For these examples I’m going to work with a table called `users` in our imaginary database and a hash as well as some keys and sorted sets in our Redis equivalent.

 ## The Schema